Forslag til et rammeverk for elevers akademiske perspektivtaking i samfunnskunnskap

 The matter of deliberation

 In this paragraph, I discuss the role of the matter of deliberation for students’ perspective-taking.
 The matter or object of deliberation concerns on what topic or issue students are to be able to see different perspectives.
 Broadly, this means social scientific topics like the economy, the relationship between individuals and society, and the rule of law.
 The object of deliberation is also influenced by current events and other issues of interest to teachers and students in the classroom, of which the RiU is a pertinent example.
 Because discussions can be spontaneous, teachers and students are often required to discuss issues they were not prepared to discuss that might provoke disagreement and discomfort.
-Due to the potential negative consequences of discussing contested normative issues, the matter of deliberation is a recurring theme in democratic theory. , for example, clearly stated that conversational restraint is a limitation, meaning that no topic is off limits.
-In her line of thought, conversational restraint risks foreclosing deliberation about important public issues ().
+Due to the potential negative consequences of discussing contested normative issues, the matter of deliberation is a recurring theme in democratic theory.
+Benhabib (1996), for example, clearly stated that conversational restraint is a limitation, meaning that no topic is off limits.
+In her line of thought, conversational restraint risks foreclosing deliberation about important public issues (Enslin et al., 2001, p.
+122).
 Similarly, Young argued that as there are differences and conflicts in diverse societies, the object of deliberation will be contested.
-That is, given that a society has difficult, normative disagreements or conflicts, these should not be kept out of public deliberations, as public deliberation may, according to theorists such as and , be our best hope for coming to some kind of resolution.
+That is, given that a society has difficult, normative disagreements or conflicts, these should not be kept out of public deliberations, as public deliberation may, according to theorists such as Benhabib (1996) and Young (1996), be our best hope for coming to some kind of resolution.
 In this article, the central point is that different kinds of issues are suitable for different purposes when it comes to students seeing or understanding such issues from the perspective of someone differently situated than themselves.

 Situatedness of perspectives

 Situatedness concerns students’ and others’ context and personal situation, that is, aspects of our lives that shape how we view the world around us.
 In this paragraph, I therefore discuss the role of situatedness for students’ perspective-taking in social science education.
 Young is known for her work on inclusion of minority groups in democratic deliberations, an essential aspect of which is viewing difference as a resource for reaching understanding among people with different cultural backgrounds, thereby increasing people’s opportunity and ability to engage with the perspectives of others.
 The situatedness of perspectives thereby includes understanding the context of others’ perspectives.
 The social science classroom is an important arena for students to discover, understand and express perspectives on socio-political issues, both students’ own and from other sources.
 When it comes to the situatedness of perspectives, the role of young people as democratic participants is also important for social science education.
-Young (, ) and shared the notion that those affected by a democratic decision should be included in the process of deliberation and decision-making, for example people across political boundaries.
+Young (1996, 2002) and Benhabib (1996) shared the notion that those affected by a democratic decision should be included in the process of deliberation and decision-making, for example people across political boundaries.
 The question of whose perspectives are considered legitimate in political deliberation is also pertinent in an educational context, as students are involved in discussing a range of relevant issues impacting their present and future lives.
 Students under the legal voting age have access to several forms of participation and even engagement within the youth wings of political parties, but they are often excluded from voting in and running for election.
 Students may also have experienced that their perspectives are not taken seriously, for example in public debate about political issues.
 Young’s bid to widen access to deliberation is therefore relevant in an educational context.
 In the classroom, secondary students are in principle considered legitimate participants with equal political status.
 Students are positioned as actors who are asked to reflect, interpret and discuss independently and critically, which enables academic perspective-taking and considerations of the situatedness of perspectives.
 Moreover, a central reason why perspective-taking is important in social science education, is that it widens students’ horizons and allows them to understand and consider political issues from different angles, which again may influence their political choices and actions.

 The manner of deliberation

 In this paragraph, I discuss different approaches to the manner of deliberation.
 Manner broadly concerns how deliberations are organised and carried out, including which norms, rights and restrictions guide them and their participants.
 The scholarly debate about the manner of deliberation has developed substantially since Habermas’ procedural-deliberative democratic theory, in tandem with increasing heterogeneity in Western democracies.
-To include women and cultural minorities and to allow participants to learn from others’ experiences and social perspectives, suggested three alternative forms of communication to supplement critical argument.
+To include women and cultural minorities and to allow participants to learn from others’ experiences and social perspectives, Young (1996) suggested three alternative forms of communication to supplement critical argument.
 Greeting involves introductory phrases that are often necessary to establish trust or respect, such as mild flattery.
 Rhetoric refers to the forms and styles of speaking that attend to the audience, for example, by addressing their situatedness or context as well as efforts to get and keep attention.
 Storytelling fosters understanding across differences through activities such as revealing people’s particular experiences that cannot be shared by others and illuminating one’s sources of values, culture and meaning.

-As several studies have highlighted discussions as an important citizenship activity for students (e.g., ; ), the manner of deliberation is an important issue.
+As several studies have highlighted discussions as an important citizenship activity for students (e.g., Hess & McAvoy, 2015; Mathé, 2018), the manner of deliberation is an important issue.
 Fortunately, a variety of communication forms can be used in the classroom.
 It seems key, however, that teachers are aware of the difference between focusing on rational argument and focusing on alternative forms of communication (and the issues and knowledge and skills suitable for each of them).
 Choosing one or the other should ultimately relate to the purpose of the activity.
 For example, the teacher must consider whether the purpose is for students to practice forming logical arguments and responding to opposing ones about a specific issue or for students to understand the perspectives of others without necessarily agreeing with or challenging these.
 That is, the manner of deliberation relates to the kind of perspective-taking that is encouraged.
 This question of the manner of deliberation relates closely to another contested issue highly relevant for the social science classroom, namely the role of conflict and consensus in political deliberations, which I discuss below.

 The role of conflict and consensus in deliberation